acmsigsoft/EmpiricalStandards/docs/QualitativeSurveys.md

 ## Suggested Readings

+Khaldoun M. Aldiabat and Carole-Lynne Le Navenec.
+"Data Saturation: The Mysterious Step in Grounded Theory Methodology." _The Qualitative Report_, vol. 23, no. 1, 2018, pp. 245-261.

 Michael Quinn Patton.
 2002. *Qualitative Research and Evaluation Methods*.
 3rd ed.
 Sage Publications.

 Herbert J. Rubin and Irene S. Rubin.
-2011. *Qualitative interviewing:
-The art of hearing data*.
+2011. *Qualitative interviewing: The art of hearing data*.
 Sage.

 Johnny Saldaña.
 2015. *The coding manual for qualitative researchers*.
 Sage.

 ## Exemplars

 Marian Petre.
 2013.
 UML in practice.
 In *Proceedings of the 35th International Conference on Software Engineering,* San Francisco, USA, 722–731.

 Paul Ralph and Paul Kelly.
 2014.
 The dimensions of software engineering success.
 In *Proceedings of the 36th International Conference on Software Engineering (ICSE 2014)*.
 Association for Computing Machinery, New York, NY, USA, 24–35.
 DOI: 10.1145/2568225.2568261

 Paul Ralph and Ewan Tempero.
 2016.
 Characteristics of decision-making during coding.
-In *Proceedings of the 20th International Conference on Evaluation and Assessment in Software Engineering (EASE '16).*
-Association for Computing Machinery, New York, NY, USA, Article 34, 1–10.
+In *Proceedings of the 20th International Conference on Evaluation and Assessment in Software Engineering (EASE '16).* Association for Computing Machinery, New York, NY, USA, Article 34, 1–10.
 DOI:10.1145/2915970.2915990

 ---
+<footnote><sup>[1](#myfootnote1)</sup>cf. Khaldoun M. Aldiabat and Carole-Lynne Le Navenec.
+"Data Saturation: The Mysterious Step in Grounded Theory Methodology." _The Qualitative Report_, vol. 23, no. 1, 2018, pp. 245-261.</footnote><br>
-<footnote><sup>[1](#myfootnote1)</sup> L. Harvey.
+<footnote><sup>[2](#myfootnote2)</sup> L. Harvey.
 2015.
 Beyond member-checking: A dialogic approach to the research interview, International Journal of Research & Method in Education, 38, 1, 23–38.</footnote><br>
 </standard>